colinsyyip/song_wrong/README.md

 LENGTH: -l, --length, Length of each snippet in seconds, starting from the beginning of the song.
 It is not recommned for an l <= 5, due to API restrictions.
 NUMBER: -n, --number, The number of songs to loop through.
 A value of -1 will loop indefinitely untril CTRL+C to end the program.
 ANSWER: -a, --answer, Track answer readout.
 Options are b for before, a for after, and None for no read out.
+SHUFFLE -s, --shuffle, Shuffle playback.
+Takes 1 for shuffle, 0 for no shuffle.
+If playlist is set to shuffle, this variable does not make a difference.
 ```